Who needs a cookie notice?

 What are the requirements?

-How can you get a GDPR compliant cookie notification for your website?
+How can you get a GDPR compliant cookie warning for your website?

 A consent banner is a cookie notice that appears on websites upon the user’s first visit to the site.